Refugee Training Alliance

 Global Connection

-Access to a 250,000+ member global learning community — breaking the isolation of the camp or resettlement center.
-Displaced learners build real social capital with peers worldwide, including others who have navigated the same journey.
+Access to a 250,000+ member global learning community.
+International students, economic migrants, and refugees build real social capital with peers worldwide, including others who have navigated the same path.

 AI partner